kerberos-io/documentation/content/hub/getting-started/index.md

 - **IFTTT**: send a message to IFTTT.
 - **SMS**: send a text message to a mobile number.

-{{< figure src="channels.png" alt="Channels allow you to communicate to external services." caption="Channels allow you to communicate to external services." class="stretch">}}
+{{< figure src="hub-channels.gif" alt="Channels allow you to communicate to external services." caption="Channels allow you to communicate to external services." class="stretch">}}

 ## Livestreaming

-Kerberos Hub allows you to live stream from your Kerberos agents to your Kerberos Hub account.
+Kerberos Hub allows you to visualise live streams from your Kerberos Agents.
+A low and high resolution is made available.

+{{< figure src="hub-livestream.gif" alt="Channels allow you to communicate to external services." caption="Channels allow you to communicate to external services." class="stretch">}}

+### Low resolution

-For Kerberos Open Source a low resolution livestream is made available, this will allow you to see what is happening in front of your surveillance camera in real-time.
-The stream is shared over MQTT (TCPS) and visualised in the Kerberos Hub webinterface using secure websockets (WSS).
-No port forwarding needs to be enabled.
+The low resolution livestream is a snapshot, JPEG, shared over MQTT (TCP) and visualised in the Kerberos Hub using secure websockets (WSS).
+No port forwarding needed to be enabled.

-{{< figure src="livestream.png" alt="A Kerberos agent will give you access to the livestream, and a HD stream when using the enterprise agent." caption="A Kerberos agent will give you access to the livestream, and a HD stream when using the enterprise agent." class="stretch">}}
+### High definition

-For Kerberos Enterprise a HD livestream is made available.
-The full resolution and FPS is send through a concept called WebRTC.
-This WebRTC technology, is used my all major conferencing tools such as Zoom, Teams, etc.
+The high definition livestream is made possible through WebRTC.
+The full resolution and FPS is sent through using the WebRTC technology.
+WebRTC has NAT traversal capabilities by using STUN and TURN servers, so no need for port forwarding as well.

 ## Accounts

-It's possible to create multiple accounts (also called subaccounts) within your main account.
-Their are two different roles:
+It is possible to create multiple accounts (also called sub accounts) within your main account.
+A sub account can be granted access to one or more groups, sites or cameras.
+The three different roles are:

 - Guest: will only see your media recordings.
 A guest cannot modify, delete or create something.
 - Editor: has full access, same permissions as the main account.

-{{< figure src="accounts.png" alt="Using accounts you can give external people access." caption="Using accounts you can give external people access." class="stretch">}}
+{{< figure src="hub-accounts.gif" alt="Using accounts you can give external people access." caption="Using accounts you can give external people access." class="stretch">}}

+## Sites and groups

+You can structure your cameras across groups and sites.
+By creating sites, sub accounts get restricted access to specific cameras or groups of cameras.
+By grouping Kerberos Agents it is easier to filter recordings.

+{{< figure src="hub-sites.gif" alt="Using sites and groups you can structure your Kerberos Agents. " caption="Using sites and groups you can structure your Kerberos Agents." class="stretch">}}